MicrosoftDocs/microsoft-academic-services/academic-services/graph/language-similarity-computesimilarity.md

 ## ComputeSimilarity(String, long)

-Compute Similarity score between a string and a concept
+Returns a similarity score between a string and a field of study id.
+Score returned is between [0, 1].

    ```C#
    public static float ComputeSimilarity(string text, long fieldOfStudyId);